ibm-cloud-docs/fortigate-10g/managing-vlans.md

 First, go to the Device Overview page.
 Then,, click **VLANs** in the side navigation, **Manage** in the Status Module, or the **Manage All** link in the VLAN module.

-## Associate a VLAN with a Firewall
+## Associate a VLAN with a firewall
 {: #associate-a-vlan-with-a-firewall}

 Click **Add VLAN** and select a VLAN from the menu.
 Then, click **Save** and confirm your selection.
 The VLAN association action does not route the VLAN through the firewall.

-## Disassociate a VLAN with a Firewall
+## Disassociate a VLAN with a firewall
 {: #disassociate-a-vlan-with-a-firewall}

 Select your VLAN by toggling the checkboxes.
 Then, click **Disassociate** and confirm your selection.
 If the VLAN is routed through the firewall, this action routes the VLAN around the firewall before disassociation.

-## Route a VLAN Around a Firewall
+## Route a VLAN Around a firewall
 {: #route-a-vlan-around-a-firewall}

 Select your VLAN by toggling the checkboxes.
 Then, click **Route Around** and confirm your selection.

-## Route a VLAN Through a Firewall
+## Route a VLAN Through a firewall
 {: #route-a-vlan-through-a-firewall}

 Select your VLAN by toggling the checkboxes.
 Then, click **Route Through** and confirm your selection.